mturk/cmsc/tools/README.md

 as well as sha-512 digest.

-# All in one
+## All in one

-Typical distribution:
+Typical distribution build will look like

 ```
  c:\> git clone ...
  c:\> cd cmsc\tools